 Americans with Disabilities Act (ADA)

 Notably, ADA doesn’t adequately offer guidance regarding website accessibility.
-However, if a government-funded business or government agency offers any services or products online, their website should be compliant with accessibility guidelines.
+However, if a government-funded business or government agency offers any services or products online, its website should be compliant with accessibility guidelines.

 Web Accessibility Guidelines in Other Countries